James Hayter (RAF officer): Second World War

-In November 1939, Hayter was posted to No. 103 Squadron; this was one of ten Bomber Command squadrons sent to France as part of the Advanced Air Striking Force (AASF).
-Based at Plivot and operating Battles, the squadron mainly performed in a reconnaissance role over the French–German border and also flew leaflet drops into Germany.
+In November 1939, Hayter was posted to No. 103 Squadron, one of ten Bomber Command squadrons sent to France as part of the Advanced Air Striking Force (AASF).
+Based at Plivot and operating Battles, the squadron mainly served in a reconnaissance role over the French–German border and also flew leaflet drops into Germany.
 On 10 May, Germany commenced its invasion of France and the Low Countries and two days later Hayter flew on his first bombing raid, against a pontoon bridge over the Meuse River.
 Despite the intervention of Messerschmitt Bf 110 heavy fighters, he was successful.
 A large mass raid mounted by the AASF on the afternoon of 14 May, directed at German forces near Sedan, saw many casualties among the attackers such that the Battles, slow with limited range and armament, were rarely used in significant numbers again.
-The next day, No. 103 Squadron abandoned its base and flew south to St Lucien Ferme near the Seine.
+The next day, No. 103 Squadron abandoned its base and flew south to St Lucien Ferme near Rhèges.

 The bomber squadrons in France continued to harry the German advance, attacking transport and advancing troops.
 On 12 June, Hayter and his air gunner engaged a Henschel Hs 126 reconnaissance aircraft over northern France.
 Despite the Hs 126 apparently crashing, Hayter did not claim it and it was subsequently confirmed as being destroyed by the French.
 While attempting to land at his airfield on 16 June, Hayter was shot down by a Messerschmitt Bf 109 fighter.
 Unharmed, he and the rest of the squadron were withdrawn to England just hours later as France was about to surrender.
 He subsequently volunteered to transfer to Fighter Command.
 Promoted to flying officer on 3 September, the next day he was transferred to No. 615 Squadron, a fighter squadron then resting at Prestwick in Scotland and training replacement pilots after being heavily engaged in the Battle of Britain.
 After two weeks, he was posted to No. 605 Squadron.

 Battle of Britain

 No. 605 Squadron was stationed at Croydon, operating Hawker Hurricane fighters to intercept Luftwaffe raids against London.
 It regularly was on patrol over Kent and Surrey for the next weeks and on 15 October, Hayter damaged a Bf 109 over Canterbury.
-He met and damaged another Bf 109 while patrolling south of Mayfield on 26 October but immediately afterwards was shot down; having bailed out of his damaged aircraft, Hayter landed in the grounds of the home of Victor Cazalet, a member of parliament, who was hosting a party.
+He met and damaged another Bf 109 while patrolling south of Mayfield on 26 October.
+He was later shot down over Maidstone.
+He baled out of his burning Hurricane and landed in the grounds of the home of Victor Cazalet, a member of parliament, who was hosting a party.
 Hayter was slightly wounded but a doctor present treated his injuries and he joined in the festivities while waiting for his fiancée, who lived nearby and he later married, to pick him up.
 The intensity of the Luftwaffe's operations was on the decline at this stage and the Battle of Britain ended a few days later.
 In November, the squadron began receiving new Hurricane Mk IIs and flying one of these, Hayter destroyed a Bf 109 to the south west of Canterbury on 1 December.